-But what exactly is Flexible Dieting?
-Is it the better approach to dieting than “clean” bodybuilding/fitness diets?
-And how does one go about implementing a Flexible Dieting regimen?
+But what exactly is flexible dieting?
+Is it a better approach to dieting than “clean” bodybuilding or fitness diets?
+And how does one go about implementing a flexible dieting routine?
 Read on as these are all questions that will be answered in this article!

-Surprisingly, when you really consider what Flexible Dieting is, it isn’t really anything new or profound.
-In fact, Flexible Dieting is the exact same way everybody who tracks their food intake has always eaten, with one (seemingly) significant exception–no foods are seen as off limits, dirty or junk, whatever blanket statement you prefer.
+Surprisingly, when you really consider what flexible dieting is, it isn’t really anything new or profound.
+In fact, flexible dieting is the exact same way everybody who tracks their food intake has always eaten, with one significant exception: no foods are seen as off limits.

-If you’re totally new to the concept of Flexible Dieting it may take a bit of time for its tenets to set in, but the fact of the matter is that very few foods/ingredients are unhealthy; it’s the amount that you eat them in that determines whether or not they are good for you and your goals.
+If you’re totally new to the concept of flexible dieting it may take a bit of time for its tenets to set in, but the fact of the matter is that very few foods or ingredients are unhealthy; it’s the amount that you eat them in that determines whether or not they are good for you and your goals.

 What makes food “unhealthy”?

-Think about it for a moment, what makes a certain food or ingredient inherently healthy (or unhealthy for that matter)?
-Is it the fact that it may be “organic” and contains no artificial ingredients/preservatives?
+Think about it for a moment, what makes a certain food or ingredient inherently healthy or unhealthy?
+Is it the fact that it may be “organic” and contains no artificial ingredients or preservatives?
 What if it contains synthetic sweeteners like high-fructose corn syrup?

-With the exception of specific food allergies, or fear of certain food additives (like food colorings and artificial sweeteners, for whatever reason), there is little grounds to classify any one food/ingredient as being downright “dirty” or unhealthy.
+With the exception of specific food allergies or fear of certain food additives like food colorings and artificial sweeteners, there are little grounds to classify any one food or ingredient as being downright “dirty” or unhealthy.
 Once again, it’s the quantity that determines whether something is either a medicine or a poison.
-This applies to every chemical in the world (and yes, foods are ultimately chemicals to the body).
+This applies to every chemical in the world.
+And yes, foods are ultimately chemicals to the body.

-If you really wanted to, you could ingest a safe amount of cyanide (a highly toxic compound to the human body) and be just fine.
+If you really wanted to, you could ingest a safe amount of cyanide, which is a highly toxic compound to the human body, and be just fine.
 On the same token, you could overdose on water if you really wanted to, granted you would need to drink an absurd amount to do that.

 Don’t misconstrue what has been said to mean that you should go drink a gallon of high-fructose corn syrup and think that’s going to be healthy because surely that’s not what has been iterated.

-There is plenty of research that goes into the potentially deleterious effects of certain artificial ingredients and other food additives, but frankly if you’re not consuming these things day in and day out in copious amounts there is little data that supports the idea they are going to harm you (let alone impede your fat loss and muscle building efforts).
+There is plenty of research that goes into the harmful effects of certain artificial ingredients and other food additives, but frankly, if you’re not consuming these things day in and day out in copious amounts, there is little data that supports the idea they are going to harm you.

-When you eat any food, it is broken down into its component chemical constituents (e.g. meat is mostly protein which is broken down into amino acids), and that’s what the body senses.
+When you eat any food, it is broken down into its chemical parts, and that’s what the body senses.
+For example, meat is mostly protein, which is broken down into amino acids.

-The body doesn’t care where those chemicals come from frankly, it cares about the chemicals themselves.
-Just to be clear, the term chemicals in this sense is synonymous with nutrients (because from a scientific standpoint, nutrients are indeed chemicals).
+The body doesn’t care where those chemicals come from; it cares about the chemicals themselves.
+Just to be clear, the term chemicals in this sense is synonymous with nutrients, as from a scientific standpoint nutrients are indeed chemicals.

-Recall that there is no one-size-fits-all, cookie-cutter diet plan out there and optimally fits everyone’s precise nutritional needs.
-Part of the game with nutrition/dieting is everyone needs to take the time to learn their body’s specific metabolic needs, which comes through trial and error, not reading articles or textbooks.
+Recall that there is no one-size-fits-all, cookie-cutter diet plan out there that optimally fits everyone’s precise nutritional needs.
+Part of the game with nutrition and dieting is that everyone needs to take the time to learn their body’s specific metabolic needs, which comes through trial and error, not reading articles or textbooks.

-Bodybuilding, for better or for worse, is a sport of extremes; naturally, people just assume “traditional” bodybuilding diets that they read about in Muscle & Fitness magazine are ideal.
+Bodybuilding, for better or for worse, is a sport of extremes; naturally, people just assume “traditional” bodybuilding diets that they read about in fitness magazine are ideal.
 I assure you, those diets are far from ideal.

-When comparing Flexible Dieting to more “traditional” health/fitness/bodybuilding diets, it seems quite apparent that the approach that is most practical and pliable is the one which people will stick to and flourish on.
-In fact, research shows that the adherence rate is much higher for those on “flexible” eating plans compared to those who try and follow a diet with strict limitations and lack of balance.
+When comparing flexible dieting to more “traditional” health, fitness, and bodybuilding diets, it seems quite apparent that the most practical is one which people will stick to and flourish on.
+In fact, research shows that the rate of commitment is much higher for those on “flexible” eating plans compared to those who try and follow a diet with strict limitations and lack of balance.

-Surely then you can see why following Flexible Dieting is more effective than trying something like the Paleo diet or the Atkins diet.
-Ever notice how the people that follow those plans are generally unhappy with their food options and/or they don’t stick to the diet very long?
+Surely then you can see why following flexible dieting is more effective than trying something like the Paleo diet or the Atkins diet.
+Ever notice how the people that follow those plans are generally unhappy with their food options, or they don’t stick to the diet very long?
 Or worse, they feel the need to “cheat” on their diet.

-This is the beauty of Flexible Dieting, no longer do you need to go through phases of “sticking to clean foods” just to have all your unnecessary restrictive efforts crescendo into a massive pig-out session.
+This is the beauty of flexible dieting, no longer do you need to go through phases of “sticking to clean foods” just to have all your unnecessary restrictive efforts result in a massive pig-out session.
 There’s nothing to “cheat” on if you learn how to practice moderation and eat foods you genuinely enjoy every day.
-If you want to eat a couple scoops of ice cream, you can, so long as you’re meeting your nutrient/energy needs at the end of the day.
+If you want to eat a couple scoops of ice cream, you can, so long as you’re meeting your nutrient and energy needs at the end of the day.
 Crazy, isn’t it?
-Well, not really…but some people may think it is.
+Well not really, but some people may think it is.

 How to Follow a Flexible Diet Regimen

-Now that the major points to cover have been discussed, let’s look at how to go about implementing a Flexible Dieting plan (it’s surprisingly simple actually, just 3 easy steps).
+Now that the major points to cover have been discussed let’s look at how to go about starting a flexible dieting plan.
+It’s surprisingly simple actually, with just four easy steps.

-This can be accomplished by the use of either an online calculator/equation or through trial and error (the former is less accurate but much quicker, obviously).
+This can be accomplished by the use of either an online calculator or through trial and error.
+The former is more accurate, but the latter is much quicker.
 You can also take an indirect calorimetry measurement if you have access to it.

-Step 2: Roughly plan how many meals you will eat throughout the day
+2. Plan how many meals you’ll eat throughout the day

-Meal frequency is an oft-debated topic but the reality is that it doesn’t really matter that much in the grand scheme of things.
+Meal frequency is often a debated topic, but the reality is that it doesn’t really matter that much in the grand scheme of things.
 As long as you’re avoiding extremes, such as only eating once a day, then you really shouldn’t worry too much.

-Just eat however many meals you feel comfortable with and suits your lifestyle/schedule best.
+Just eat as many meals as you feel comfortable with, and that will suit your lifestyle and schedule best.
 For most people, 3-6 meals a day will be the most practical.